aEvGu/FlightQualityAnalysis/README.md

 - Identify inconsistent airport transitions for the same aircraft.
 - Detect flights with unrealistic turnaround times.
 - Ensure flights are in logical time sequence (no arrivals before departure).
-- Handle repeated `AircraftRegistrationNumber` and `FlightNumber` appropriately for real-world scenarios.
+- Handle repeated aircraft registration numbers and flight numbers appropriately for real-world scenarios.

 ---